The employer's guide to Nevada workers' comp insurance

 Is workers' comp insurance required in Nevada?

-In a word: yes.
-If you employ at least one person in Nevada—full or part-time—you need workers’ comp insurance.
-It’s required.
-And it’s important for protecting both your employees and your company.
+In a word: Yes.
+If you employ at least one person in Nevada—full or part-time—you need workers' comp insurance.
+Nevada employers are required by law to get workers' compensation insurance coverage.
+This insurance covers the costs of medical treatment and lost income resulting from job-related injuries and occupational diseases.
+And it's important to protect both your employees and your company.

-There are a few exclusions, though, such as casual employees who don’t work in the same kind of business as the entity employing them.
-So, for example, a landscape gardening business probably doesn’t need to provide workers’ comp coverage for the worker they contract to mop the office floor once a week.
-Real estate brokers, theater performers, and domestic service providers are also not required to have workers’ comp under Nevada state law (in most cases).
+However, there are a few exclusions, such as casual employees who don't work in the same kind of business as the entity employing them.
+So, for example, a landscape gardening business probably doesn't need to provide workers' comp coverage for the worker they contract to mop the office floor once a week.
+Real estate brokers, theater performers, and domestic service providers are also not required to buy workers' comp under Nevada state law (in most cases).

-It’s important to remember, though, that these are exclusions.
-In general, if you have an employee in Nevada, you need workers’ comp.
+It's important to remember, though, that these are exclusions.
+In general, if you employ a single person in Nevada, you need workers' comp.
+Visit this page to read the Nevada Revised Statutes (NRS) that mandate workers' comp coverage.

 What happens if I don't get workers' comp in Nevada?